Render preview of content with changes (Rmd's and md's are checked)

 In the config_automation.yml file it is set by:

-style-code: yes
+style-code: true

 The styler package will style R code in all Rmds.
 Style changes will automatically be committed back to your branch.